 How will I know my child may have been exposed to someone who tests positive for COVID?

 Once the school is aware of a positive test result, the parents of students who are considered close contacts will be called and an unvaccinated student(s) will be sent home to quarantine.
 Parents of students who are not considered close contacts will be notified of the positive case with a letter home.

 Please note that in such a circumstance, it is critical to maintain confidentiality of the student or staff member as required by the Americans with Disabilities Act (ADA) and the Family Education Rights and Privacy Act (FERPA).
 For this reason, school and district officials will not disclose the identity of the individual testing positive.

-Depending on the exposure, the Department of Public Health(DPH) may require individual students, cohorts of students, or the entire building population to be dismissed for a cautionary period of time, allowing officials to assess the situation and determine if an extended closure is warranted.
+Depending on the exposure, it may be necessary to quarantine individual students, cohorts of students, or the entire building population to be dismissed for a cautionary period of time, allowing officials to assess the situation and determine if an extended closure is warranted.

-The scope and duration of the school dismissals will be made on a case-by-case basis by the Division of Public Health epidemiologists using the most up-to-date information about COVID-19 and the considering the specific spread in the community.
+The scope and duration of the school dismissals will be made on a case-by-case basis based on guidance from the Division of Public Health epidemiologists using the most up-to-date information about COVID-19 and the considering the specific spread in the community.

-Any “all school” dismissal will automatically cancel all extracurricular group activities, school-based after school programs, and large events (e.g. assemblies, spirit nights, field trips, and sporting events).
+It is unlikely that the entire school will be dismissed for positive COVID cases.
+If an “all school” dismissal does occur, it will automatically cancel all extracurricular group activities, school-based after school programs, and large events (e.g. assemblies, spirit nights, field trips, and sporting events).

 Students, parents, and staff of a school that has been dismissed due to a COVID outbreak are discouraged from gathering or socializing anywhere.
 This includes group child care arrangements, as well as public venues.